insightsengineering/r.pkg.template/.github/CONTRIBUTING.md

 2. Make changes

     Make sure your code
-    * passes all checks imposed by Github Actions
+    * passes all checks imposed by GitHub Actions
     * is well documented
     * is well tested with unit tests sufficiently covering the changes introduced